scottslowe/weblog/content/post/2009-02-13-blades-and-virtualization-arent-mutually-exclusive-part-three-ibm-traditional-expansion-options.md

 wordpress_id: 1176
 ---

-_By Aaron Delp_
+(This guest post was written by Aaron Delp.)

-_UPDATE: I have made some corrections to the 10GB and iSCSI sections based on feedback.
-Thank you!_
+**UPDATE:** I have made some corrections to the 10GB and iSCSI sections based on feedback.
+Thank you!

 Welcome to part 3 of my series on blades and virtualization.
 I will be breaking the expansion articles into four parts: traditional IBM options, traditional HP options, virtualized IBM options, and virtualized HP options.
 By "virtualized options" I mean the IBM and HP blade I/O virtualization solutions (like IBM Blade Open Fabric Manager and HP VirtualConnect), not a server configuration that will run virtualization.
 Today, we will be covering IBM traditional options.